osmandapp/web/main/docs/user/navigation/car-play.md

 2. [Connect your device](https://support.apple.com/en-gb/HT203412) to your vehicle multimedia system using a USB port or wirelessly with Wi-Fi or Bluetooth.
 When connecting for the first time, you may need permission to use *CarPlay* on your device.
 3. Once connected, the *CarPlay interface* will automatically appear on your vehicle screen with all available apps.
 If the *CarPlay home screen* does not appear, select the *CarPlay logo* on the vehicle display.

+**_Note_**: CarPlay is not a direct mirror of the OsmAnd mobile app.
+It features a simplified interface focused on essential navigation functions to ensure safe driving.
+Some advanced features may not be supported due to platform limitations.

 ### Connection Screen